Article by: Perry Romanowski

 There is so much (mis)-information about natural extracts on the Internet that it is understandable people would think they have some benefit.
 Additionally, there is the wisdom of ancestors that helps reinforce the idea that certain home remedies provide great benefits.
 On my other website The Beauty Brains we frequently get asked whether this or that treatment suggested by someone’s grandmother is really going to improve hair or skin.
 And many people use treatments like olive oil, apple cider vinegar, lemon juice or things like this as beauty treatments.
 There just seems to be a natural inclination to want to believe that nature provides everything we need to have great looking skin and hair.

 As a scientist our goal is to create the best performing product that we can make.
-This mean taking all the materials that we can access, testing them to see their effect, improving on things that work and rejecting things that do not work.
+This means taking all the materials that we can access, testing them to see their effect, improving on things that work and rejecting things that do not work.
 Most importantly, we are (should be) driven by testing and data.
 If aloe vera does not moisturize better than petrolatum there is no performance reason we should use aloe vera.
 If it did, than we should use it.

 So, why don’t chemists think extracts do anything?
 Because there is no evidence to demonstrate that they do.
 If there was evidence that extracts did something in the formula, even at high levels, then these things would be used at a high level in formulas.
 The fact that there is no evidence of functionality is the reason they aren’t used.